Data Sharing with Endogenous Choices over Differential Privacy Levels: Introduction

 \subsection{Related work}

-\paragraph{Markets for Data} There has been a significant amount of work studying and designing markets for data across computer science, operations research, and economics communities~\citep{anish_data_marketplace,liu2016learning,liu2017sequential,liu2018surrogate,dekel2010incentive,meir2011strategyproof,meir2012algorithms,perote2003impossibility,satml2023,fallah2023optimal,cummings2015accuracy,cai2015optimum,abernethy2015low,roth2012conducting,dataacquisition, gkatzelis2015pricing,bergemann2018design,bergemann2019information,shuran_yiling,choi2019privacy,acemoglu2022too,bergemann2022economics,liao2022privacy,sen2025equilibria,fallah2024three,acemoglu2023good}.
+\paragraph{Markets for Data.} There has been a significant amount of work studying and designing markets for data across computer science, operations research, and economics communities~\citep{anish_data_marketplace,liu2016learning,liu2017sequential,liu2018surrogate,dekel2010incentive,meir2011strategyproof,meir2012algorithms,perote2003impossibility,satml2023,fallah2023optimal,cummings2015accuracy,cai2015optimum,abernethy2015low,roth2012conducting,dataacquisition, gkatzelis2015pricing,bergemann2018design,bergemann2019information,shuran_yiling,choi2019privacy,acemoglu2022,bergemann2022economics,liao2022privacy,sen2025equilibria,fallah2024three,acemoglu2023good}.
 Here, there is a centralized designer who decides how to design the market and facilitates interactions between agents and data transactions.
 This line of work is vast, and studies data exchanges across different types of incentives around data sharing (receiving a payment vs receiving a useful model or service), different dis-utilities from sharing data (such as privacy concerns and increased competition or loss of economic power in game-theoretic settings), different levels of intervention from the centralized designer (designing all transactions vs only acting as a matching platform), to only name a few.
-For a comprehensive survey, please refer to~\citet{bergemann_data_markets}.
+For a comprehensive survey, refer to~\citet{bergemann_data_markets}.

-\paragraph{Decentralized coalition formation and data cooperatives} However, real-life data-sharing settings are substantially more decentralized.
-For example, in data cooperatives agents may have complete control over who they share data with, as well as the amount or quality of data to share, without the direct intervention of a centralized coordinator, for example,~\citep{hardjono2019data,hafen2014health,data-coops,ligett2023we}.
+\paragraph{Decentralized data coalition formation for data cooperatives.} Real-life data-sharing settings are often substantially more decentralized.
+In data cooperatives agents may have complete control over who they share data with, as well as the amount or quality of data to share, without the direct intervention of a centralized coordinator~\citep{hardjono2019data,hafen2014health,data-coops,ligett2023we}.
 There has also been recent work that explores the stability, economic viability and fairness aspects of data-sharing consortia~\citep{song2025existence,akrami2024theoretical,castro2023data}.
-But notably, none of these works account for what happens when privacy-conscious participants protect their data through sophisticated privacy mechanisms (like differential privacy) before sharing it across with the consortia.
+To the best of our knowledge, none of these works account for what happens when privacy-conscious participants protect their data through sophisticated privacy mechanisms (like differential privacy) before sharing it across with the consortia.